 6.5.4.
 Drive the vehicle at a speed as shown in Table 1 of Appendix 1 to this Regulation with a tolerance of ±2 km/h through the corridor.

 6.5.5.
-Do not operate the turn lights during the test.
+Do not operate the direction indicators during the test.

 6.5.6.
 Put the dummy on the starting point as showed in Figure 1 of Appendix 1 to this Regulation.
 The dummy shall be moved along a straight line as showed in Figure 1 of Appendix 1.
 The acceleration of the dummy shall be such that the dummy shall have reached the speed for the actual test case, as shown in Table 1, after a distance of not more than 5.66 m and after the acceleration the dummy shall move in a steady pace for at least 8 seconds with a speed tolerance of ±0.5 km/h.
 The dummy shall cross line A (Figure 1 of Appendix 1) with a tolerance of ±0.5 m at the same time as the vehicle cross line B (Figure 1 of Appendix 1) with a tolerance of ±0.5 m.